- How do I sign into my Google App Engine account?

 For a list of compatible and incompatible libraries and frameworks, please see The JRE Class White List.

 A small percentage of native C python modules, and subsets of native C python modules are not available with Google App Engine.
-A full list detailing native C Python module support can be found here.
 The disabled modules fall in to the following categories:

 - Libraries that maintain databases on disk are not enabled in Python for Google App Engine